naver/splade/anserini_evaluation/README.md

 4. How to query the index (and measure latency/QPS)
 5. Evaluating the results with trec_eval

-Also, you can check `evaluate_splade.sh` for a script that performs most steps (safe for installing the environment and anserini).
+Also, you can check `evaluate_splade.sh` for a script that performs most of these steps (safe for installing the environment and anserini).
 Finally, please notice that there are various licenses here (Anserini, MS MARCO, SPLADE...), so take this into consideration when using the code (notably that it should not be used in commercial applications).

 ## (OPTIONAL) SETUP